es-progress/zephyr/docs/profiles.md

 ## Profile structure

+Zephyr consists of different _Modules_ that are responsible to configure a specific application (Virtualbox, Apache etc.), tool (Git, `gpg` for example), Linux subsystem (like user groups, `sudo` or `systemd-resolved`), a system administration job (disk partitioning, backing up GPT partition table) or just one particular setting (e.g. GNOME wallpaper).
+For more about modules see _Customizations_.

-Inside profiles configuration files are grouped by category (e.g. apps, system) and then by name of customization (e.g. system/netplan, system/shorewall).
+Inside profiles configuration files are grouped by category (e.g. apps, system) and then by name of module (e.g. system/netplan, system/shorewall).

-Each config file or directory has a global and a local counterpart.
+There are configurations for each module, and each config file or directory has a global and a local counterpart.
 They have the same syntax and hold the same configurations.
 The reason for this is to be able to override only parts of a configuration in a named profile.
 During customization, configuration values are merged from the named and the default profile.